 Where to Fill Your Fresh Water Tank

 Simply put, boondocking is camping in areas without water and sewer hookups.

 You will frequently need to connect your RV plumbing system to the city water supply.
 Sometimes you will do this to refill your potable water tank in between boondocking trips.
 Sometimes you will be camping at a site that has a city water connection source.

 Connecting to a municipal water supply is similar to attaching a garden hose at your house.
 The potable water hose is nearly identical, except that it should be made of a stronger material, and also white-colored to identify it as a potable water hose.

 Purging Your Waste Tanks

-To purge your wastewater tanks, park your RV near a sewage port connection (make sure you apply the parking brake), connect your tank to the septic system using your wastewater pipe, and open the valve on your wastewater tank.
-We recommend that you purge your black water tank first so that you can flush the pipe with the relatively clean and soapy grey water.
+To purge your wastewater tanks, park your RV near a dumping station sewage port connection (make sure you apply the parking brake).
+Connect your tank to the septic system using your wastewater pipe, and open the valve on your wastewater tank.
+We recommend that you purge your black water tank first so you are then flushing the pipe with the relatively clean and soapy gray water.

 After discharging your tanks, you should flush the drainage pipe with potable water before storing it by opening up your faucets.
 When your drainage pipe is discharging clear, clean water, close all of the valves before disconnecting from the septic system.

 Maintenance and Repairs on your RV Water System

 Maintenance and Routine Care